-The Council's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available.
+The council's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available.
 Risk management is carried out by a central treasury team under policies approved by the Full Council in the annual treasury management strategy report.
-The procedures for risk management are set out through a legal framework underpinned by the Local Government Act 2003 and associated regulations.

-These require the Council to comply with the CIPFA Prudential Code, the CIPFA Code of Practice on Treasury Management in the Public Services and investment guidance issued through the Act.
-Overall, these procedures require the Council to manage risk actively.
-The annual treasury management strategy for 2022/23, which incorporates the prudential indicators was approved by Council on 1 March 2022 and is available on the Council's website.
+The procedures for risk management are set out through a legal framework underpinned by the Local Government Act 2003 and associated regulations which require the council to comply with the CIPFA Prudential Code, the CIPFA Code of Practice on Treasury Management in the Public Services and investment guidance issued through the Act.
+Overall, these procedures require the council to manage risk actively.
+The annual treasury management strategy for 2022/23, which incorporates the prudential indicators was approved by Full Council on 1 March 2022 and is available on the council's website.

-The Council's activities expose it to a variety of financial risks.
+The council's activities expose it to a variety of financial risks.
 The key risks are:

-- Credit Risk the possibility that other parties might fail to pay amounts due to the Council - Liquidity Risk the possibility that the Council might not have funds available to meet its commitments to make payments - Re-financing Risk the possibility that the Council might be requiring to renew a financial instrument on maturity at disadvantageous interest rates or terms. - Market Risk the possibility that financial loss may arise for the Council as a result of changes in such measures as interest rates and stock market movements.
+- Credit Risk the possibility that other parties might fail to pay amounts due to the council - Liquidity Risk the possibility that the council might not have funds available to meet its commitments to make payments - Re-financing Risk the possibility that the council might be requiring to renew a financial instrument on maturity at disadvantageous interest rates or terms. - Market Risk the possibility that financial loss may arise for the council as a result of changes in such measures as interest rates and stock market movements.